davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 ---
+date: 2023-08-09
 description: An approach to plan and implement a robust versioning scheme and release schedule – without Semver
-date: 2023-08-09
+summary: |
+  Retrospective on developing a robust versioning and release scheme for Chrome extensions, working around the limitations of Chrome's manifest version format to support alpha/beta stages — drawing on experience building Control Space.
 media:
   opengraph: ./versioning-opengraph.png
   featured: ./versioning-featured.png